dvanhecke/dvanhecke/README.md

 ## 🚀 Highlighted Projects

 - [cipher-bot](https://github.com/dvanhecke/cipher-bot):
-  Automate your cryptography challenges!
-My Python bot for encoding, decoding, and cracking ciphers — designed for speed and flexibility.
+  A Python Discord bot for minigames and growing a virtual tree in a server, fully hosted on a Raspberry Pi — great for engagement and community fun.

 - [Advent-of-Code](https://github.com/dvanhecke/Advent-of-Code):
-  My solutions to Advent of Code, showcasing creative Python problem-solving and algorithmic fun each December.
+  Python solutions for algorithmic challenges, demonstrating creative problem-solving and programming skills.

 ## 🌐 Find me online
 - **GitHub:** [@dvanhecke](https://github.com/dvanhecke)